vgratian/cosine/README.md

 ### Input
 Expected input is two vectors of equal length.

 In the test files, we just randomly generate two vectors, therefore the "similarity" between them is also random.

 ### Output

 Output is a number between -1 and 1, where 1 means the two vectors are completely similar (or identical), 0 means they have no similarity at all and -1 means they are opposites of each other.

 # Computational performance

-For testing 2 vectors of size 50,000 are generated which point at opposite directions (so the calculated cosine similarity should be -1).
+For testing, 2 vectors of size 50,000 are generated which point at opposite directions (so the calculated cosine similarity should be -1).
 We calculate cosine similarity, repeat this 50 times in total and calculate average runtime.
 The following test were done on a 8GB/i5 machine.

-Note that although Python is the slowest initially, it beats C++ and Perl when we use numpy arrays instead of built-in lists.
+Note that although Python is the slowest initially, it beats C++ and Perl when we use NumPy arrays instead of built-in lists.
 (Also note that my knowledge of C++ is very superficial, I'm sure there are ways make it run much faster.)

 __C++__: